 Thankfully, sushi and I are on much better terms now, and while I’ve never shown my face again in that swanky Japanese restaurant, I’m able to get my sushi fix plenty of other places – including my own kitchen.
 It’s true!
 It’s one of the easiest (and tastiest) things you’ll ever make at home.

-Then fold it all together in a large bowl (alternatively, you can leave the rice separate and layer it on the nori for more of an actual “rainbow” effect rather than the tie-dye situation we’ve got going on here.
-Up to you).
+I mixed the multi-colored rice together but you can leave the rice separate and layer it on the nori for more of an actual “rainbow” effect rather than the tie-dye situation we’ve got going on here.
+Up to you.

-Time to add the fillings!
-I’ve got imitation crab, carrots and avocados going on here, but feel free to use whatever you fancy – cucumber, bell pepper, salmon, cream cheese, etc.
+I filled my rolls with imitation crab, carrots and avocados, but feel free to use whatever you fancy – cucumber, bell pepper, salmon, cream cheese, etc.